MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/ai-language-nspkg-readme.md

 ms.service: azure-python
 ---

-# Microsoft Azure SDK for Python
+# Microsoft Azure SDK for Python for ai-language services

 This is the Microsoft Azure ai-language Services namespace package.